bbaum11/internship2025_stuff/k8s_research/k8s_research.md

   - uses container network model (CNM)

 ### podman
-- i am getting a ton of conflicting information aobut whether podman's default container runtime implements CRI
+- uses runc by default, which (i am pretty sure) doesn't implement CRI
-- however, the runtime can be changed to one that does implement it
+- can be used with other runtimes to work with kubernetes

-### cri-o
+### `cri-o`
-- this seems like the option that most sources are pushing for
+- designed for kubernetes
+- non-root
+- lightweight
+- minimal components to focus on execution
+- doesn't need extra configuration to work with k8s

 ### containerd
 - dependency for docker